Elastic Interaction Energy-Informed Real-Time Traffic Scene Perception: RELATED WORK

-The fast development of end-to-end segmentation started from fully convolutional network (FCN) ~\cite{long2015fully}.
-Many following works are based on this network structure, which including several down-sampling and upsampling steps.
-Some networks have deeper and denser layers, such as ~\cite{zhou2019unet++}, some have smaller backbones with light parameters like ~\cite{romera2017erfnet,paszke2016enet,yu2018bisenet,yu2021bisenet} can achieve real-time performance become to balance effectiveness and efficiency.
-In lane segmentation problems, novel spatial information passing strategies were also proposed, e.g., SCNN ~\cite{pan2018spatial}.
-Recently, network architectures have been developed that take into account of both performance and speed, such as ~\cite{yurtkulu2019semantic} with dilated convolutions, ~\cite{zhou2019fusion} and ~\cite{seong2021semantic} having good feature fusion capability by ingenious blocks-connection schemes.
+The fast development of end-to-end deep learning-based segmentation started from fully convolutional network (FCN) ~\cite{long2015fully}.
+Many following works are based on this encoder-decoder network structure.
+In addition to those non-real time networks that have deeper and denser layers~\cite{yurtkulu2019semantic,zhou2019unet++, wang2020deep,kirillov2023segment} or transformer series attention-based network~\cite{dosovitskiy2020image}, more and more studies focus on design lightweight network delicately~\cite{romera2017erfnet,yu2018bisenet,yu2021bisenet,wang2019lednet,dong2020real} and can achieve real-time performance that balances the effectiveness and the efficiency.
+In the lane segmentation problem, SCNN \cite{pan2018spatial} proposes the spatial information passing network structure blocks, which can also be used in semantic segmentation.